Leigh Halfpenny wins BBC Cymru Wales Sports Personality 2013

-Volunteer of the Year - Liz Slater (cycling); Young Volunteer of the Year - Kat Lovett (Treowen Stars women's football, Caerphilly); Young Coach of the Year - Sian Lewis (Neath Afan gymnastics club); Carwyn James Junior Sportsman of the Year - Matthew Parry (go karting); Carwyn James Junior Sportswoman of the Year - Adele Nicoll (shot putt & discus); Coach to disabled people - Keith Rollinson; Unsung Hero - Paul Scarfi (football for the homeless); Community Coach of the Year - Edward Thompson.
+Volunteer of the Year - Liz Slater (cycling); Young Volunteer of the Year - Kat Lovett (Treowen Stars women's football, Caerphilly); Young Coach of the Year - Sian Lewis (Neath Afan gymnastics club); Carwyn James Junior Sportsman of the Year - Matthew Parry (go karting); Carwyn James Junior Sportswoman of the Year - Adele Nicoll (shot putt & discus); Coach to disabled people - Keith Rollinson; Unsung Hero - Community Coach of the Year - Edward Thompson.

 This year's four other contenders, chosen by an expert panel, were:

 Footballer Gareth Bale, who became the world's most expensive player when he joined Real Madrid after scoring 26 goals for Tottenham during a season in which he won numerous player of the year awards.